-“Autumn Leaves” is medium tempo jazz piece by Joseph Kosma.
-Here is a nice recording by Eric Clapton.
+“Autumn Leaves” is a medium-tempo jazz piece by Joseph Kosma.
+Here is an excellent recording by Eric Clapton.
 Listen to the song, and then learn the chord progression.

 Be sure to look up any chords you’re unfamiliar with.
 Strum along with the recording and pay attention to the tempo!
 It’s not very fast.
 Take a look at the chords here.